Agrabski/C-equals-1/Docs/Language/BasicConcepts.md

 ### Class

 Classes in C-=-1 are directly analogous to C++.
 A class may have fields of any type, methods with any accessibility modifiers and constructors.
-Methods
+Methods may access class instance fields using the `self` keyword.

 ### Interface